 - Whichever video format you select will determine the codecs at your disposal.
 Codecs (audio and video) are different from video and audio formats (containers) and

 actually they’re the ones that determine the compatibility and quality vis-a-vis

 - Good codecs produce high quality video/audio at smaller sizes however they often need more processing power to do this.
 I’ve explained much of this here should you want to learn more on this.

 - For MP4 select the video codec as H.264 which is what is widely used nowadays and AAC for the audio codec.
 Leave the rest of the settings as they are (FPS, Size, Bitrate).

 - For MKV you get plenty of choice.
 You can use whichever combination of video and audio codecs and MKV will accept it.
 However, for better compatibility and compression use H.264 + AAC or VP9/VP8 + Vorbis.

 - If you choose to use lossless codecs (RAW, YUV, Direct Stream, VFW, PCM, FLAC etc) MKV should be your choice but there is little point of using them since the output size will be too large (hundreds of MB for just a couple of seconds).

 - If you plan on uploading the video on YouTube, use MP4 (H.264+AAC) or WebM (VP9+Vorbis).
 It’s what Google recommends if you want your video to process much faster.

 - Leave the resolution (size) at Original so that it uses the resolution selected in step 5.
 Increasing the bitrate doesn’t seem to have much effect on the quality so just leave it a 2000Kbps.

-8. Now just check the location you selected to record the video and you should find your video file there.
+Check the location you selected to record the video and you should find the video file there.
 You can fine tune your video by playing around with the settings or alternatively editing it in a video editor.